micmejia/bible-dump/AMPC/Daniel/Dan 7.md

-I saw in the night visions, and behold, [^b]on the clouds of the heavens came One like a Son of man, and He came to the Ancient of Days and was presented before Him.
+I saw in the night visions, and behold, on the clouds of the heavens came One like a Son of man, and He came to the Ancient of Days and was presented before Him.